-Argh…..
-Trigger is Not Cause.
+Argh…A Trigger is Not a Cause.
 Don’t Let Them Get Away With It

 When someone says, “My migraine is caused by stress (or the weather, or menses, or red wine),” they are wrong.
 They are trivializing and damaging people who have a serious disease.
 Don’t let them get away with it.

 There is a difference between a trigger and a cause.
-A trigger starts something that is primed to happen; while a cause is the reason for something to happen.
-A trigger is a small thing, and in the case of migraine ignores the things that are most important about why migraines happen.
-When a person does not make the distinction between trigger and cause they are harming themselves and other people with migraine.
+A trigger starts something that is primed to happen, while a cause is a reason for something to happen.
+A trigger is a small thing, and, in the case of migraine, ignores the things that are most important about why migraines happen.
+When a person does not make the distinction between a trigger and cause, they are harming themselves and other people with migraine.

 What causes migraine?